 Dimension Assessment by the author Assessment of user needs and perceptions:- The process for finding out about users and uses, and their views on the statistical products.
 When this publication was first being developed, we conducted a consultation with key stakeholders - NICS Corporate HR, the Equality Commission, Civil Service Commissioners, Departments, the trade union NIPSA, and the Statistics Advisory Committee.
 The consultation letter offered a meeting, and several of the bodies consulted took up this offer.
 Responses to the illustrative draft in the consultation were very favourable; specific suggestions were taken on board where feasible.
 Specific uses identified were the measurement of the effectiveness of NICS equality policies, identifying possible areas for further action and contextual data, for other employers, on applicant pools.
 The report currently contains contact details in case users wish to provide feedback, comments or queries on the publication.
 Where possible changes have been incorporated - for example the 50 years and over category has been split into 50-59 years and 60 years and over.
 Key stakeholders, notably NICS HR, also regularly communicate their requirements to NISRA.
 In addition a regular customer satisfaction survey is undertaken to review the publication by gathering feedback on the statistics produced, how well they meet user needs and whether there are any suggested improvements.
-The most recent survey conducted in February 2018 indicated that all respondents were satisfied with the publication overall.
+The most recent survey conducted in February 2021 indicated that 82.4% of respondents were very satisfied or satisfied with the publication overall.
+The remaining 17.6% said they were neither satisfied nor dissatisfied.

 Dimension Assessment by the author Trade-offs between output and quality components:- Coverage of staff is 100% although as previously highlighted information for the disability and ethnicity variables is not complete.
 The main computer system from which the data are extracted is also used to pay staff.
 Performance, cost and respondent burden:- The effectiveness, efficiency and economy of the statistical output.
-The annual operational cost (staff time) of producing the report is approximately £11,500.
+The annual operational cost (staff time) of producing the report is approximately $£11,500$.
 There is no respondent burden, since the data are held on an administrative system, and data on new recruits are collected as part of the job application process.
 Confidentiality, transparency and security:- The procedures and policy used to ensure sound confidentiality, security and transparent practices.
 Suppression would be applied where the number of cases in a cell containing personal information is disclosive; this is described in table footnotes.
 If appropriate, cells are merged.
 Data are held on a network that is only accessible to the few statisticians who need access.
 Printouts containing individual records or small cell sizes are locked away, and shredded as soon as possible.